Laminate Flooring Portland, Or

 -Waxed or polishes your floor.
 It will definitely damage your flooring.

 Laminate flooring offers the traditional look of organic hardwood flooring at a lower cost.
-Our Laminate floors include many colors and styles, as well as an easy to install click-lock system.
-Most laminate floors can be installed easily and without adhesives or fasteners.
+Our floors include many colors and styles, as well as an easy to install click-lock system and most can be installed easily and without adhesives or fasteners.

-Laminate floors are constructed with multiple layers for durability, and have become a stylish and incredibly affordable choice for both residential and commercial applications instead of commercial carpeting or options like engineered wood floors.
+Laminate floors are constructed with multiple layers for durability, and have become a stylish and incredibly affordable choice for both residential and commercial applications instead of commercial carpeting or other floor options such as engineered wood floors.

 Construction of Laminate Floors